rachelannec/c-micro/README.md

 # c-micro
-small projects coded in c
+small projects coded in c to be stored here.
+😌✌